 Ensure you gather feedback from users at all levels of your organisation

 It’s vital that you achieve buy-in from users, and this is especially important for those who will be working with the systems day to day.
 These are the people who will have a firm grasp on what needs to change, and also which systems are working well.
 As a result, they are positioned perfectly to add significant value to your strategy.

 Much like a high-rise building, if you build a digital transformation plan which is absolutely rigid, a strong wind can break it entirely.
 Each strategy will need to flex at times, to keep up with changing requirements as well as emerging intricacies that may affect budget, timescale and risk.
 Building this flexibility into your plan will ensure that it can adapt to new information, rather than fall apart.

 External input can be sourced at any time

 When creating your transformation strategy, don’t be afraid to ask for help.
 If you are at all unsure of the direction or viability of the strategy it is always worth seeking assistance from a strategic partner.
 It doesn’t matter if the strategy is partially complete, or completely non-existent, a good partner will be able to guide you from any point.

-When creating your plan, you should build a team which include specialists not just in technology, but also members of your finance team, and c-suite decision makers.
-Including these team members from the beginning will ensure that when you have to consult with them during the project, they are already up to speed and have all the information they require to take informed and decisive action.
+When creating your plan, you should build a team that includes specialists not just in technology, but also members of your finance team, and c-suite decision-makers.
+Including these team members from the beginning will ensure that when you have to consult with them during the project, they are already up to speed and have all the information they require to make informed and decisive action.

 As obvious as it may seem, it is vital that you ensure there are no elements left to chance, leaving no need for ad-hoc actions added through the project.
 Your digital strategy will be one of the most important plans you make, and you should have every step detailed before any transformative actions begin.